heistp/antler/README.md

 - add ability to buffer System Stdout to /tmp before sending as FileData
 - find a better way than unions to create interface implementations from CUE
 - allow Go template syntax right in .cue files, instead of using .cue.tmpl files
+- support multiple nodes in the same namespace
 - add Antler to [CUE Unity](https://github.com/marketplace/cue-unity)
 - support MacOS
 - support FreeBSD

 #### Bugs

+#### Questions

+- should ambiguous node IDs be allowed across Tests in a package?

 ## Thanks